aymanbazyan/storeflow-docs/docs/01-Overview/03-Demo Links-and-Gallery.md

 ### Order Confirmation Email

 ![Order Confirmation Email](../../static/gallery/29.png)
-The images isn't appearing because it was hosted in in localhost:3000
+The images weren't appearing because the API was hosted at localhost:3000.

 ---